SPARTA: Scalable and Principled Benchmark of Tree-Structured Multi-hop QA over Text and Tables

 Reference Fact Database Construction

-Source and grounding tables are merged into a unified reference fact database.
-Textual facts are decomposed into atomic propositions stored as tuples, making all facts uniformly queryable via SQL.
+SPARTA unifies all evidence—structured and unstructured—into a single relational store called the reference fact database.
+Textual facts are decomposed into atomic propositions and stored as tuples, making them directly addressable via SQL alongside structured data.

 2